FdSc Sport and Exercise Science

 Level 4: Sports coaching science and performance and Sports and Exercise Science

-- Introduction to Research & Academic Skills
+- Introduction to Research & Academic Skills (20 Credits)

-- Exercise Training & Prescription
+- Exercise Training & Prescription (20 Credits)

-- Foundations of Human Movement
+- Foundations of Human Movement (20 Credits)

-- Physical Activity, Health & Lifestyle
+- Physical Activity, Health & Lifestyles (20 Credits)

 Introduction to Research & Academic Skills This module is introduces basic general concepts that underlie hypothesis testing, writing a research paper and research methods that includes both descriptive and inferential statistics.
 It is a shared platform for providing a broad range of research skills.
 It is also intended to improve comprehension and analysis of statistics as presented in academic publications.
 Given the diverse range of quantitative and qualitative methods, this module will focus on understanding the fundamentals of academic papers without recourse to formal statistical theory.